USNavalResearchLaboratory/cxxplot/README.md

 # Using
 ## Automatic integration using CMake FetchContent
-This is generally the way we use cxxplot, which automatically downloads, compiles, and uses the library.
+This is generally how we use cxxplot, which automatically downloads, compiles, and uses the library.

 Add the following to your cmake file:
 ```cmake